 Shared Notification Profiles: This section allows for the creation, modification and deletion of Shared Notification Profiles.

 Service Groups: This section allows you to create new Service Groups and move Service Checks into these groups.
 The groups are used for various functions such as Access Control and Notifications.

-Monitoring Servers: This section allows you to add new Slave servers and Slave server clusters which can be used for monitoring Hosts and Service Checks at remote data centers, etc.
+Monitoring Clusters: This section allows you to add new Collectors and Clusters servers which can be used for monitoring Hosts and Service Checks at remote data centers, etc.

 Modules: This section allows for the addition of extra modules within Opsview Monitor; however it is mainly used to troubleshoot and enable modules such as Reporting and NetAudit.